-DESL S250 Heavy Duty Brakes and CDL Preparation
+DESL S250 Heavy Duty Brakes

 An in-depth study of the various types of braking systems used in current trucks and heavy equipment applications.
-This course also prepares the student to take the State of Alaska Commercial Driver's License (CDL) "class B" written exam and obtain a 2-year CDL temporary learner's permit.

-DESL S255 Heavy Duty Suspension and Alignment
+DESL S255 Heavy Duty Suspension and Alignment 2 credits (1+2)

 A thorough study of heavy equipment frames and suspension systems and their components.
 Adjustments, repairs and cautions along with tire and track alignments.